Use production logging¶

 Logging may visibly affect the performance of your server.
 High logging levels are often necessary to track down issues, but by default you should run with low levels.
 (You can switch the logging levels while GeoServer is running.)

-You can change the logging level in the Web administration interface.
-You’ll want to choose the PRODUCTION logging configuration.
+You can change the logging level in the Logging Profile.
+You will want to choose the

 Set a service strategy¶